gidsey/teambuilder/README.md

 ## Running Locally
 Requires Python3.
 The DB included in the repo contains test data and user accounts.
 Details can be found in the [wiki](https://github.com/gidsey/teambuilder/wiki/Test-User-Accounts).
+Note: verification and application emails are saved as log files in the 'sent_emails' directory.

 ```bash
 git clone https://github.com/gidsey/teambuilder.git